Set Sytes

 India Muerte and the Ship of the Dead

 The smoking black line rolled forward, taking over the sea and the sky in its approach.
 Fog stole onto the shore and soon most of the beach was invisible.
-Out of the fog there came a long, slow horn, and as it cut short there came the unmistakable creaking of ship masts.
+Out of the fog there came a long, slow horn, and as it cut short there followed the unmistakable creaking of ship masts.

 The mist rolled back, as though someone were sweeping it away with a broom.
 The blackness dissipated and the beach lay clear and dark gold.
 Anchored in the bay was a grey and white ship and pulling up to the shoreline were three boats full of the dead.